deniskropp/t20/README.md

+`this is the wrong content, generated in a dirty repo clone`

 # t20-multi-agent

 A psychologically-informed multi-agent framework designed for advanced human-AI collaboration, task management, and personal growth through a shared digital environment.